 Animal noise and other issues

-Across Australia each state (and territory) has its own laws on how domestic animals are to behave and to be controlled by their owners.
+In Australia each state (and territory) has its own laws on how domestic animals are to behave and to be controlled by their owners.
 In a nutshell, the laws are fairly similar with a common theme running through them.

 If you want to look at the exact laws for your area just click the link.

 Let’s start by looking at the most important things that must be done by owners of cats, dogs and any other animal, bird or reptile to ensure their neighbours are given the right they have under under law to enjoy your property without interference from a neighbour.
-Your neighbour actually commits what is called a ‘private nuisance’ when they substantially and unreasonably affect your enjoyment of your property and you can take this up with your local council and if that fails, the local courts.
+Your neighbour actually commits what is called a ‘private nuisance’ when they substantially and unreasonably affect your enjoyment of your property and you can take this up with your local council and if that fails, the local Magistrates Court.

 The common themes of the various laws relating to domestic animals on your property are:

-ACT & TAS – Dogs only
+ACT – Dogs only

 ♦ Animals must not be a nuisance to neighbours through their noise or behaviour.